GoogleChrome/kino/src/api/04-technical-apis/10-encrypted-media-extensions.md

 ## Introduction

-Web developers use tags like `<video>` and `<audio>` to embed media files on web pages and browsers offer users few option of what to do with such embed.
-One of those options is to download the media file, share it with other and play it back locally at any later time.
+Web developers use tags like `<video>` and `<audio>` to embed media files on web pages.
+Browsers then offer users several options of what to do with these embeds.
+One of those options is to download the media file, share it with others and play it back locally at any later time.

-This default behavior is too permissive for many business models and use cases, though.
+This default behavior is too permissive for many use cases, though.
 This is where the Encrypted Media Extensions API comes into play.

 ## Securing video playback